Save time by analyzing broken equipment with nothing but your senses!

 So, remember, when it’s time to get in the repair mode, use your common sense(s).
 I would say that about 1/3 of the time, maybe more, using my senses gets me going in the right direction and makes troubleshooting problems easier.
 How have you used your senses to troubleshoot problems?
 Please share any tips and / or suggestions on techniques that you use on our company Facebook page.

 At Axiom Test Equipment, our job is to ensure that you get the most out of your test equipment.
-If you have any questions about test equipment repair or preventive maintenance, please feel free to contact us via email at firstname.lastname@example.org or phone 760.806.6600.
+If you have any questions about test equipment repair or preventive maintenance, please feel free to contact us via our repair form, email us at email@example.com or call us at 760.806.6600.